Georgia Divorce Attorneys

 In an “uncontested divorce,” both parties have reached an agreement on all issues including but not limited to the following: division of debts, division of all assets, personal property, real property, alimony, child custody, visitation, child support, health insurance, life insurance, attorney’s fees, retirement funds and stocks to name a few.

-Contested divorces are filed when couples are unable or unwilling to come to an agreement in regards to child custody, visitation, division of assets, insurance policies and retirement funds to name a few.
-Once the Complaint for Divorce is filed, discovery will take place to gather necessary information to prepare for mediation and possibly trial.
-A temporary hearing may take place while awaiting the final outcome of the case, to decide temporary child custody, support and visitation, temporary payment of debts and temporary use and possession of the marital home.
-Our attorneys can inform you of your legal rights, mediate issues between you and your spouse, represent you at mediation and/or trial and create a fair settlement agreement.
+Contested divorces are filed when couples are unable or unwilling to come to an agreement in regards to child custody, visitation, division of assets, insurance policies, and retirement funds to name a few.
+Once the Complaint for Divorce is filed, discovery will take place to gather the necessary information to prepare for mediation and possibly trial.
+A temporary hearing may take place while awaiting the final outcome of the case, to decide on temporary child custody, support and visitation, temporary payment of debts, and temporary use and possession of the marital home.
+Our attorneys can inform you of your legal rights, mediate issues between you and your spouse, represent you at mediation and/or trial, and create a fair settlement agreement.